Essential Onboarding Best Practices for HR Professionals

 Send an invite

 It’s part of human nature.
 Everybody wants to connect with others.
-When we talk about work-life balance, it’s no longer about putting up a partition between who we are at work and who we are when they are outside the workplace.
-Rather, it’s the freedom to bring our real selves to work, and have peers and managers know, and appreciate the “real us.”
+When we talk about work-life balance, it’s no longer about putting up a partition between who we are at work and who we are when we are outside the workplace.

 No one starts off with the perfect onboarding experience, and you can’t expect to get everything right the first time.

 But measurement gives you the information you need to improve and drive behaviors.
-One metric which is pretty powerful is eNPS (Employee Net Promoter Score).
+One powerful metric is eNPS (Employee Net Promoter Score).
 Simply ask a single question of your new employees at regular intervals:

 “How likely are you to refer [Company] as an employer to friends and associates?”